chez14/gratheus/README.md

 - Grafana
 - Prometheus
 - Blackbox Exporter for Prometheus
+- Image Renderer for Grafana (not active by default)
 - Persistent data for both Grafana and Prometheus
+- Docker `restart: unless-stopped` policy.

 ## But before that,